cescoffier/quarkus-openshift-workshop/docs/docs/transactions-orm.md

 So if you want to include a production database config in your `application.properties` and continue to use Dev Services, we recommend that you use the `%prod` profile to define your database settings.

-Just add the following datasource configuration in the `src/main/resources/application.properties` file:
+==Just add the following datasource configuration in the `src/main/resources/application.properties` file:==

 ```properties linenums="1"
 {{ insert('hero-service/src/main/resources/application.properties', 'docDataSourceConfig') }}